iVinshe/wca-regulations/wca-regulations_2012.md

 ## Article 1: Officials
-- 1a) A competition must include the following officials: an organisation team (consisting of one or more individuals), a WCA Delegate, and sufficient judges, scramblers and score takers.
-[NOTE BY SARAH: Are the WCA Delegate, judges, etc. members of the organisation team?
-This affects the wording of 1c.]
+- 1a) A competition must include a WCA Delegate and an organisation team (consisting of one or more individuals) with the following officials:a WCA Delegate, and sufficient judges, scramblers and score takers.
 - 1b) The organisation team of a competition is responsible for:
     - 1b1) Event logistics before and during the competition.
     - 1b2) Making a copy of the WCA regulations available at the competition (either print and electronic documents are acceptable).
 - 1c) The WCA Delegate may delegate responsibilities to other members of the organization team, but is ultimately accountable for how these responsibilities are carried out.
 The WCA Delegate for a competition is responsible for:
     - 1c1) Reporting to the WCA Board regarding adherence to WCA Regulations during the competition, the overall course of the competition, and any incidents.
-The report must be available within one week of the competition date.
+The report must be submitted to the WCA Board within one week of the competition date.
 [NOTE BY SARAH: To whom are reports required to be made available?
 Are they closed to the Board, between the Board and the organisation team, or open to the public/WCA community?
 This ought to be specified.]
     - 1c3) Sending the competition results to the WCA Results Team.
 [NOTE BY SARAH: Who/what is the Results Team?
 This needs to be defined in the document, or else a referred definition ought to be provided.]
 Results should be ready at the end of the last day of competition.
+[NOTE: Move to Guidelines]
-    - 1c3a) All scrambles used during a competition should be sent with the results of the competition.
+    - 1c3a) All scrambles used during a competition must be sent with the results of the competition.
     - 1c4) Sending corrections to the competition results to the WCA Board.
 Corrections should be available within one week of the competition date.
+[NOTE: Move to Guidelines]
     - 1c5) Advising the other officials where necessary.
-    - 1c6) Approving all events and event formats of a competition, before the competition starts and if changes should be [NOTE BY LUCAS: are?] required during the competition.
+    - 1c6) Approving all events and event formats of a competition, before the competition starts, and if changes should be [NOTE BY LUCAS: are?] required during the competition.
-    - 1c7) Decisions on disqualification of a competitor during the competition, as described in other articles.
-[NOTE BY SARAH: Provide the specific article numbers where the rules for disqualification may be found.]
+    - 1c7) Decisions on disqualification of a competitor during the competition.
     - 1c8) Providing the scrambles.
 [NOTE BY SARAH: Is there another article with further clarification?
 If so, provide the article number.]
     - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.
-- 1e) Each [NOTEL: round of an?] event must be assigned one or more judges.
-[NOTEL: Phrasing?]
+- 1e) Each round of an event must have one or more judges.
-    - 1e1) A judge for an event is responsible for executing the procedures of the event.
+    - 1e1) A judge for a round is responsible for executing the procedures of the event.
-    - 1e1a) A judge may judge multiple competitors simultaneously, as long as the judge is able ensure that all Competition Regulations are followed at all times.
+    - 1e1a) A judge may judge multiple competitors simultaneously, as long as the judge is able ensure that all Regulations are followed at all times.
     - 1e2) All competitors must be available for judging, if needed by organisation team.
 Penalty: disqualification of the competitor for the competition.
-- 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
+- 1f) Each round of an event (except for puzzles that are not scrambled) must have one or more scramblers.
-    - 1f1) A scrambler is responsible for applying the scramble sequences to the puzzles for the event [NOTE BY SARAH: for the round? group?].
+    - 1f1) A scrambler is responsible for applying the scramble sequences to the puzzles for the round.
     - 1f2) All competitors must be available for scrambling, if needed by organisation team.
 Penalty: disqualification of the competitor for the competition.
 - 1g) Each event must have one or more score takers.
-    - 1g1) A score taker for an event is responsible for registering the event results [NOTE BY SARAH: in what manner?].
+    - 1g1) A score taker is responsible for compiling results.
     - 1g2) Any changes to the score sheets must made with the consent of the WCA Delegate.
-- 1h) Competitors in the same round of an event may be divided into groups.
-[NOTE BY SARAH: "flight" may be a debate-centric term; you might prefer another, less specific term, such as "shift"]  [NOTE BY SARAH: Is it necessary to spell out the reasons for splitting an event into flights?
-Does that affect the competition in a regulatory capacity?]
+- 1h) Competitors in the same round of an event may be divided into heats.
-    - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own group before they have completed all of their solves for the round.
+    - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own heat before they have completed all of their solves for the round.
-    - 1h2) Competitors in the same group must use the same scramble sequences.
-[NOTEL: Competitors in?]
-Different groups must use different scramble sequences.
+    - 1h2) Competitors in the same heat must use the same scramble sequences.
+Different heats must use different scramble sequences.
-- 1i) The WCA Delegate must be announced to the competitors [NOTE BY LUCAS: to the... public/community?] before the competition starts.
+- 1i) The WCA Delegate must be announced to the competitors before the competition starts.
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).